sanposhiho/kube-scheduler-simulator-cli/README.md

 ## Note

-This mini-kube-scheduler starts scheduler, etcd, api-server and pv-controller.
+This scheduler-playground starts scheduler, etcd, api-server and pv-controller.

 The whole mechanism is based on [kubernetes-sigs/kube-scheduler-simulator](https://github.com/kubernetes-sigs/kube-scheduler-simulator)